lm3nitro/Projects/Honeypot/T-pot.md

 T-Pot is an open-source honeypot framework designed to simplify the deployment and management of honeypots for capturing and analyzing cyber threats.
 It integrates several honeypot technologies, tools, and services into a sing, comprehensive system to attract, detect, and analyze cyber threats.

 ### Scope:
 I will be installing T-Pot on a server in my internal network.
 I will then use another host on the network to simulate a scan and identify open ports and services on T-Pot.
 The adversary will often scan their targets to gather information on potential attack vectors and weak points to gain authorized access or disrupt services.
-Once complete, I will then take a look at the events collected from the scan in T-Pot.
+Once complete, I will look at the events collected from the scan in T-Pot.

 >#### Note: Honeypots are usually deployed inside production networks alongside production servers; the honeypot acts as a decoy, drawing intruders away from the production network as part of the intrusion detection system (IDS).